google/security-testbeds/hashicorp/nomad/exposed_ui/README.md

 # Set Up an Unauthenticated Nomad UI (Vulnerable)
-you can install nomad cli according to the official document: https://developer.hashicorp.com/nomad/install OR base on ubuntu 24.04 with docker run the following command to run nomad:
+You can install the Nomad CLI according to the official document: https://developer.hashicorp.com/nomad/install OR base on ubuntu 24.04 with docker run the following command to run nomad:
 ## Warnings
 1. The containers will run with `--privileged`.